Updated: March 20th, 2022

 Located close to Lake Louise, this is our favourite lake in the entire national park.
 The only problem is that it’s so popular and so tight for parking space that it often fills up before sunrise.
 To help with this issue, there’s now a shuttle bus that visits here from the village of Lake Louise.
 Either way, if you can make it here, your jaws will drop.
 It’s simply magical.

-Located just outside Banff National Park and just 20-minutes away from the town of Banff, Canmore is somewhat like a “local” version of Banff.
+Located just outside Banff National Park and only 20 minutes away from the town of Banff, Canmore is somewhat like a “local” version of Banff.
 The activities are similar and some people stay here rather than in Banff.
-However, there are things to do in Canmore as well, not to mention the surrounding areas.
+However, there are things to do in Canmore and the surrounding area as well.

 Go Caving